Gandah/React_Projects/README.md

 # React_Projects
-This repo is reserced for react projects
+This repo is reserved for react projects